henryisaway/Clio/README.md

 ## About the Name

 In Greek mythology, **Clio** is the muse of history and heroic deeds.
+As a nod to her character, this project was named Clio for their shared duty of registering the history of their world.

 ---